-A planning application for proposals identical to those the subject of the current application were submitted to the Council in 2019 (19/00517/FULPP) but withdrawn in January 2020.
+A planning application for proposals identical to those the subject of the current application was submitted to the Council in 2019 (19/00517/FULPP) but withdrawn in January 2020.

-An application seeking advertisement consent for the display of various non-illuminated directional and warning signs, including advance signs on highway land near the entrance into the Shopping Park; within the customer car par area; on the fence beside the pedestrian access ramp from Farnborough Road; and the entrance to the service yard was submitted in early September 2020 (20/00665/ADVPP).
+Advertisement consent for the display of various non-illuminated directional and warning signs within the customer car par area; on the fence beside the pedestrian access ramp from Farnborough Road; and the entrance to the service yard was approved in October 2020 (20/00665/ADVPP).

-The Current Application: The current application is a resubmission of the previous withdrawn proposals the subject of planning application 19/00517/FULPP with revised supporting information.
+The Current Application: The current application is a resubmission of the previous withdrawn proposal the subject of planning application 19/00517/FULPP with revised supporting information.
 The red-line for the current planning application contains all of the existing parking and servicing areas of the Shopping Park, together with the whole of the vehicular entrance from the public highway at the link-road, and also includes Units 2A (currently Next Clearance) and 3 (vacant, formerly Halfords).
 However all of the other retail outlets, together with McDonalds and Costa Coffee, are excluded from the red line area.

-The current proposals are for the refurbishment and amalgamation of existing Units 2A (Next Clearance) & 3 (vacant, formerly Halfords) including removal of the existing mezzanine floors : the total floorspace to remain is 1933 sqm following the removal of 1532 sqm of existing mezzanine floorspace.
+The current proposals are for the refurbishment and amalgamation of the existing Units 2A (Next Clearance) & 3 (vacant, formerly Halfords) including removal of the existing mezzanine floors : the total floorspace to remain is 1933 sqm following the removal of 1532 sqm of existing mezzanine floorspace.
 It is understood that the Next Clearance outlet is to close and that Next simply intend to rely on their existing retail outlet at The Meadows in Sandhurst rather than seek new premises for their Clearance outlet.

-It is proposed that the vacated refurbished floorspace be converted into an Aldi Foodstore [annotated "New Unit (1)" on the submitted plans] measuring 1866 sqm, of which approximately 355 sqm would be ancillary goods reception and warehouse space, including freezer and chiller facilities; together with an ancillary office/staff welfare facilities of 98 sqm provided with a modest new mezzanine floor.
-It is also proposed that a separate adjoining self-contained mixed retail and restaurant/café (Use Class A1/A3) outlet [annotated "New Unit (2)" on the submitted plans] measuring 186 sqm be provided using the remainder of the vacant floorspace to become available.
+It is proposed that the vacated refurbished floorspace be converted into a discount foodstore [annotated "New Unit (1)" on the submitted plans] measuring 1866 sqm, of which approximately 355 sqm would be ancillary goods reception and warehouse space, including freezer and chiller facilities; together with an ancillary office/staff welfare facilities of 98 sqm provided with a modest new mezzanine floor.
+The applicants indicated from the outset that the intended tenant of the proposed new foodstore unit would be Aldi.
+It is also proposed that a separate adjoining self-contained mixed retail and restaurant/café (Use Class A1/A3) outlet [annotated "New Unit (2)" on the submitted plans] measuring 186 sqm be provided using the remainder of the vacant floorspace.

-The submitted plans show the existing service area to the rear of the proposed Aldi unit to be modified by digging into the existing ground level to create a single recessed articulated lorry loading dock.
+The submitted plans show the existing service area to the rear of the proposed foodstore unit to be modified by digging into the existing ground level to create a single recessed articulated lorry loading dock : a 'dock leveller'.
 It is also indicated that the area between the proposed lorry dock and the rear of the building would be used for the siting of the various ancillary refrigeration and cooling plant that the proposed foodstore and ancillary stock warehouse would require.

-The proposals involve the installation of new glazed shopfronts and entrance doors for both

-New Units 1 and 2.
+The proposals involve the installation of new glazed shopfronts and entrance doors for both New Units 1 and 2.
 A line of parking spaces to the immediate front of the proposed new units would, in part, be lost to provide a paved area for covered trolley bays and cycle parking, together with some re-configured disabled parking bays.
 Overall, 17 existing parking spaces would be lost.